Pork

 We’ve borrowed lettuce cups from the Chinese classic san choy bao and filled them with a zesty and light Thai salad for a perfectly simple and satisfying mid-week meal.

 Halve chilli, remove seeds and finely chop.
 Crush garlic.
 Peel and finely chop eschalot.
-Pick mint and coriander leaves from their stems and thinly slice coriander stems.
+Rinse and pick mint and coriander leaves from their stems and thinly slice coriander stems.

 Halve limes.
-Trim tops from snow peas and slice diagonally.
+Trim snow peas and slice in half.
 Remove outer leaves of lettuce until you reach the smaller leaves.
-Keep large leaves whole and thinly shred lettuce core.
+Keep large leaves whole and set aside.
+Thinly shred lettuce core.

 Combine eschalot, juice of 1 lime, a pinch of salt and 2 teaspoons sugar in a bowl and toss well.
 Set aside.